uber/prototool/README.md

 This matches what the linter expects. `SOME.PKG` will be computed as follows:

 - If `--package` is specified, `SOME.PKG` will be the value passed to `--package`.
-- Otherwise, if there is no `prototool.yaml` that would apply to the new file, use `uber.prototool.generated`.
+- Otherwise, if there is no `prototool.yaml` or `prototool.json` that would apply to the new file, use `uber.prototool.generated`.
-- Otherwise, if there is a `prototool.yaml` file, check if it has a `packages` setting under the `create` section (see [etc/config/example/prototool.yaml](etc/config/example/prototool.yaml) for an example).
+- Otherwise, if there is a `prototool.yaml` or `prototool.json` file, check if it has a `packages` setting under the `create` section (see [etc/config/example/prototool.yaml](etc/config/example/prototool.yaml) for an example).
-  If it does, this package, concatenated with the relative path from the directory with the `prototool.yaml` will be used.
+  If it does, this package, concatenated with the relative path from the directory with the `prototool.yaml` or `prototool.json` file will be used.
-- Otherwise, if there is no `packages` directive, just use the relative path from the directory with the `prototool.yaml` file.
+- Otherwise, if there is no `packages` directive, just use the relative path from the directory with the `prototool.yaml` or `prototool.json` file.
 If the file is in the same directory as the `prototoo.yaml` file, use `uber.prototool.generated`

 For example, assume you have the following file at `repo/prototool.yaml`: